• Senior couple taking selfie

 In addition to advanced lens options and laser cataract surgery, Valley Eye Associates also offers powerful diagnostic tools to ensure you achieve the best results possible.
 One of the most effective innovations is the ORA™ System with VerifEye+™ Technology, which allows our surgeons to measure your eye during surgery and fine-tune your results in real time.

 Traditionally, surgeons had to wait weeks after cataract surgery to evaluate vision outcomes and decide if adjustments were needed.
 With ORA, we can now assess these details instantly during your procedure.
-This gives your surgeon the ability to make precise adjustments and optimize your results immediately.
+This gives your surgeon the ability to make precise adjustments and optimize your results immediately .ORA may also reduce the need for follow-up treatments after your cataract surgery.
+ORA is highly beneficial + encouraged for patients with astigmatism and patients who have previously had an eye procedure such as lasik or prk.

 The addition of ORA technology reflects our commitment to pairing skilled surgical expertise with the latest advancements in cataract eye surgery.
 By combining surgeon experience with precision diagnostics, Valley Eye Associates helps patients achieve the sharpest vision possible.